bmichele/getCleanDataProject/README.md

 ## ./run_analysis.R

 Script containing the analysis.
 For a detailed explanation of the steps taken in the script, see the code book *CodeBook.md*.
+The script should be executed in the same folder where the starting dataset is stored.

 ## ./CodeBook.md